 The show from Tyne Tees Television had been on the drawing board for nearly three years and was something of a flop at first.
 But within nine weeks, viewing figures hit seven million.

 The setting – a 1940s-style dance hall – caught the imagination of the pop world.
 It was constructed in Studio 5 at Tyne Tees.
 The authentic, old-theatre look was created with an entrance foyer, a ticket office, special balconies and a stage with a proscenium arch.
 But the set was brought bang up to date for the 1980s with glaring neons and state-of-the-art lighting.

 Canadian-born David Jensen (having now dropped the “Kid” nickname he earned when he was a DJ at Radio Luxembourg) welcomed ITV viewers to The Roxy.
-His co-presenters were radio DJ Pat Sharp and 25-year-old Kevin Sharkey, was a new face on television.
+His co-presenters were radio DJ Pat Sharp and 25-year-old Kevin Sharkey, who was a new face on television.
 Only a year before The Roxy, Kevin was working as a cleaner in London.
 He was spotted by producer Alastair Pirrie when he was presenting a successful pop show on Irish TV called Megamix.